Equivariant Floer cohomology for contactomorphisms of quotient spaces: Introduction

 \subsection{Local Floer cohomology and cones of continuation maps}

 An important ingredient is part \ref{theorem:main-infinity-1} of Theorem \ref{theorem:main-infinity}, which asserts that cones of continuation maps are always $x$-torsion.
 The key idea is that the cone of a continuation map can be understood via the \emph{local Floer homologies} of isolated crossings with the discriminant.
 The rigorous development of this idea is the object of \S\ref{sec:local-floer-cohom}.
-Beyond the statement about cones of continuation maps being $x$-torsion, another important consequence of this theory is: \begin{theorem} If $\varphi_{s,t}$ is a $1$-simplex in $\mathscr{C}(Y)$ such that $\varphi_{s,t}$ does not lie on the $W$-contractible discriminant, for each $s$, then the continuation map:
+Beyond the statement about cones of continuation maps being $x$-torsion, another important consequence of this theory is: \begin{theorem} Consequently, if two isotopies $\varphi_{0,t},\varphi_{1,t}$ can be joined in the complement of the $W$-contractible discriminant by \emph{any} path (not assumed to be non-negative), then the morphisms $\mathrm{HF}_{\mathrm{eq}}(\varphi_{i,t})\to \mathrm{SH}_{\mathrm{eq}}$ are isomorphic. \end{theorem} The first part of the statement goes back to \cite{uljarevic-zhang-JFPTA-2022}.
+The method of proof of the second part is to approximate any path by a zig-zag of positive and negative paths; see \cite[\S9]{uljarevic-compositio-2023} and \cite[\S2.1.3]{djordjevic-uljarevic-zhang-arXiv-2025} for further discussion of such zig-zags.
+We prove Theorem \ref{theorem:zig-zag} in \S\ref{sec:proof-zig-zag}.